xuanzhiqiang/jsonschema-form-for-material-ui/README.md

-onChange | Called when form data is changed cancelText | Text for the `Cancel` button (`Cancel` by default) submitText | Text for the `Submit` button (`Submit` by default) showErrorList | Boolean to whether display errors showHelperError | Boolean to whether display error in FormHelperText
+onChange | Called when form data is changed cancelText | Text for the `Cancel` button (`Cancel` by default) submitText | Text for the `Submit` button (`Submit` by default) showErrorList | Boolean to display the error list showHelperError | Boolean to display error in FormHelperText

 ## Classes